10 – Coming Up – Paul McCartney

 # 7 – Up The Junction – Squeeze

 “Up the Junction,” released in 1979 as the third single from Cool for Cats, is a storytelling masterpiece by Squeeze that showcases Chris Difford’s vivid, narrative-driven lyrics and Glenn Tilbrook’s evocative music composition.
 The song, recorded at Eden Studios in London, was produced by John Wood and Squeeze.
 It features Glenn Tilbrook on lead vocals and guitar, Chris Difford on rhythm guitar, Jools Holland on keyboards, Harri Kakoulli on bass, and Gilson Lavis on drums.
-The track reached number two on the UK Singles Chart, cementing its place as one of the band’s most memorable hits.
+The track reached number two on the UK Singles Chart.

 Read More: 10 Essential Squeeze Songs